Thomas Limberger: Von Roll

 From 2007 until 2011, Limberger was president and CEO of Von Roll, a manufacturer of insulation products and systems for the electrical machinery industry as well as for composite materials and parts for various industrial applications.
 Limberger successfully turned the company into a market leader in the industry with a sales growth of 33% and an EBIT growth of 103% (CAGR 2006-2008).
 The share price of the company increased fivefold during this period.

 SilverArrow Capital

 In 2011, Limberger founded SilverArrow Capital, an investment company focusing on industrial growth sectors, real estate and infrastructure projects.
 With a deal flow of over $16 billion, Limberger has established himself as one of the leading activist players in the industry.
 It generated a 24% return in 2014 and a 19% return in 2016.
 In November 2015, it announced plans to raise its stake in Rofin-Sinar to 15% to force the company to appoint three new independent directors.
 In March 2016, the company announced that it would be acquired, leading to a surge in the share price.

 In October 2016, it acquired 51% of PrivatAir, a Swiss airline.
 PrivatAir became insolvent in December 2018.

+In 2021, Limberger was investigated by German prosecutors in connection with COVID-19 mask procurement deals involving former CSU politicians Georg Nüßlein and Alfred Sauter.
+The Higher Regional Court of Munich subsequently lifted an arrest warrant and asset seizure against Limberger, finding that the conduct under investigation did not constitute bribery of elected officials under the applicable version of German law.

 Awards and recognition

-As a graduated member of the Herbert Quandt BMW Foundation, Limberger achieved the highest recognition level as “World Young Leader.”
+Limberger was named a “World Young Leader” by the Herbert Quandt BMW Foundation.